-Lives in Accra, GHANA, and has conducted extensive research on medicinal plants of the world.
 He has held leading positions in many renowned international organizations, including the post of Secretary-General of the International Union of Biological Sciences.
 He has a comprehensive track record in promoting scientific research and cooperation between developed and developing countries.
-Formerly a Director and Senior Scientist at the Smithsonian Institution in Washington D.C., he is Chairman of the Council for Scientific and Industrial Research (CSIR), Ghana.
-Until 2003, he was the Chairman of the Inspection Panel of the World Bank in Washington, D.C.
+In addition, Ayensu served as Chairman of the Council for Scientific and Industrial Research (CSIR), Ghana.

 At the commencement of the Special Session of the UN General Assembly on HIV/AIDS held on June 25 2001, I recalled five key objectives which I had first laid out for the African AIDS Summit at Abuja, Nigeria.
 These points outline a world-wide strategy on HIV/AIDS: it includes the prevention of the further spread of the virus; arrest of mother-to-child transmission; the provision of care and treatment for all infected persons; advancement of the scientific search for a vaccine and a cure; and the protection of those whom the disease has rendered most vulnerable, especially orphans.